Oleksandr Oksanchenko

-Oleksandr Yakovych Oksanchenko (Олександр Якович Оксанченко; 26 April 1968 – 25 February 2022), nicknamed the Grey Wolf, was a Ukrainian fighter pilot and Myrhorod city councilor.
+Oleksandr Yakovych Oksanchenko (Олександр Якович Оксанченко; 26 April 1968 – 25 February 2022), nicknamed the Grey Wolf, was a Ukrainian fighter pilot and city councilor in Myrhorod.
 He was a colonel in the Ukrainian Air Force who won awards in several air shows before retiring in 2018.
-In 2022, he returned to serve in the Russian invasion of Ukraine, and was killed by a Russian S-400 missile during the Battle of Kyiv.
+In 2022, he returned to resist the Russian invasion of Ukraine, and was killed by a Russian S-400 missile during the battle of Kyiv.
 He was posthumously awarded the Order of Gold Star.

 Early life

 Oksanchenko was born 26 April 1968 in the village of Malomykhailivka, Pokrovske Raion in Dnipropetrovsk Oblast and attended his local secondary school until 1985 before commencing military aviation training.
-He graduated from Kharkiv Higher Military Aviation School of Pilots.
+He graduated from the Kharkiv Higher Military Aviation School of Pilots.

 Career

 Oksanchenko joined the Soviet Air Force in 1989.
-He worked as an instructor pilot, later rising to the position of deputy commander of his flight training military unit in the 831st Tactical Aviation Brigade stationed at the Myrhorod Air Base.
-During the 2014 Crimean crisis, he was stationed at Belbek Air Base and was in combat in Crimea and the Anti-Terrorist Operation Zone.
+He worked as an instructor pilot, later rising to the position of deputy commander responsible for flight training of his unit.
+During the annexation of Crimea by the Russian Federation, he was stationed at Belbek Air Base and was in combat in Crimea and the Anti-Terrorist Operation Zone.